 Wasting Money on Cosmic Graffiti?

 Before the Internet rose to prominence companies were looking to the heavens to get people to notice them.
 In the early 90s, one company offered a billboard that would be launched into low orbit, and be about the same size as the Moon.
-Some even talking about using the moon like a giant screen to project ads onto.
+Some even talking about using the moon like a giant screen to project ad campaigns onto.
 Fortunately, Congress passed a law against such advertising methods in 1993.

 If you think it’s hard to avoid political ads now, imagine if that nightmare went through.